ptarmiganlabs/butler-docs/content/en/docs/about/telemetry.md

 ## Why telemetry in Butler

-This is a very, very good question.
+That is a very good question.

 For many years there was no telemetry at all in Butler.